heinrichreimer/ir-visualization-project/README.md

 Project for the _Information Retrieval and Visualization_ lecture in summer semester 2020 at [Martin Luther University Halle-Wittenberg](https://uni-halle.de).

-The web app can be accessed at: https://infovis.reimer.app

 _See also the [exercises](https://github.com/heinrichreimer/ir-visualization-exercises)._

 ## License